 Most highly sensitive people (HSPs) do not understand how their sensitive nervous systems work, and how it effects so much of our well-being — from sleep and focus to happiness and work.
-Let’s get you some basics, to reduce stress, and to boost your well-being and your ability to access your HSP gifts.
+Let’s get you some self-care basics, to reduce stress, and to boost your well-being and access to your HSP gifts.

 - There’s nothing to fix about you.

 - Learn the HSP basics.

 - Learn some stress reduction/ self-care for HSPs.

 - A fresh look at work life for HSPs.

 - Stay informed and connected to HSP community.

 You’re wired this way for a reason.
 There’s a lot of gold here.
 However, HSPs need to understand how to work with this fine-tuned brain and body.